-Indicator omparator target Source Overall trend Data problems or constraints Implications for AAP There are few areas over 50m, the largest extent of high ground being Cleadon Hills, which rise to 8 Beacon Hill.
-Smaller in areas but slightly higher at 90m, the Boldon Hills are also unusually steep of western side.
-Along the coast, there are cliffs up to 30m at Marsden Bay, and lower cliffs at The Leas and by Whi itburn.
-The river front is generally low-lying, though there are exceptions, such as at the river mouth, when ground rises steeply to The Lawe (20-25m). e the Sunderland The topography of the City varies, with several points over 150m in the west and south and signification over 100m at Hastings Hill, Tunstall Hills and Penshaw Hill.
-This river valley and the rolling, hilly topography allow long distance and panoramic public views to be had from, to and within the City. punctuated by natural or built landmarks such as the Tunstall Hills, Penshaw Monument and the City churches; all are worthy of protection against development which would obscure or detract from the astall Hills and Penshaw Hill.
-This river valley and the rolling, hilly and panoramic public views to be had from, to and within the City.
-Many are indmarks such as the Tunstall Hills, Penshaw Monument and the City Centre ection against development which would obscure or detract from their (i.e. the magnesian limestone escarpment, which extends from Downhill to Hetton-le-Hole and High Moorsley) need to be protected and opportunities taken for their enhancement where possible. pearance.
-Similarly, views of the unique topography and landscapes associated with the Permian limestone e. the magnesian limestone escarpment, which extends from Downhill to Hetton-le-Hole and High The rural landscape is made up of several distinct areas, each with its own character:- The Don Valley is extensive intensively managed pastoral/ arable farmland to the north of Nissan. generally flat and has poor tree cover; It is The Wear Valley is an area of contrasts; the deeply incised and well wooded river valley opens out westwards, generally taking on a gentler, more arable appearance; west of the City boundary are the woodlands of the Lambton Estate; Houghton Downs extends southwards from the Wear Valley to the City boundary at Easington Land strongly rural landscape of open, rolling countryside.
-Tree cover is scarce and the several existing of woodland are therefore prominent in the landscape.
-The magnesian limestone escarpment, which is geological feature, is influential on the flora, fauna and farmland characteristics; South Sunderland is a relatively small area of gently undulating farmland fringing the built-up area Sunderland City.
-Centred on Burdon Village and dissected by the wooded Burdon/ Ryhope Dene it an attractive rural landscape of scattered farmsteads and individual tree groupings and high quality landscape. t presents The Western Scarp, open farmland to the west of Hetton-le-Hole, forms part of the undulating topogethe Durham Plain.
-Predominantly arable in nature with scattered small woodlands, the landscape of becomes increasingly rural to the west, towards Durham City's urban fringe.
+Indicator Baseline information Comportar oarator get Source Overall trend Data problems or constraints Implications for AAP There are few areas over 50m, the largest extent of high ground being Cleadon Hills, which rise to 83n Beacon Hill.
+Smaller in areas but slightly higher at 90m, the Boldon Hills are also unusually steep on the western side.
+Along the coast, there are cliffs up to 30m at Marsden Bay, and lower cliffs at The Leas and by Whitbu ırn.
+The river front is generally low-lying, though there are exceptions, such as at the river mouth, where the ground rises steeply to The Lawe (20-25m). ie Sunderland The topography of the City varies, with several points over 150m in the west and south and significant over 100m at Hastings Hill, Tunstall Hills and Penshaw Hill.
+This river valley and the rolling, hilly topography allow long distance and panoramic public views to be had from, to and within the City.
+M punctuated by natural or built landmarks such as the Tunstall Hills, Penshaw Monument and the City C churches; all are worthy of protection against development which would obscure or detract from their appearance.
+Similarly, views of the unique topography and landscapes associated with the Permian lin (i.e. the magnesian limestone escarpment, which extends from Downhill to Hetton-le-Hole and High Moorsley) need to be protected and opportunities taken for their enhancement where possible.
+Om at Hastings Hill, Tunstall Hills and Penshaw Hill.
+This river valley and the rolling, hilly oby allow long distance and panoramic public views to be had from, to and within the City.
+Many are ted by natural or built landmarks such as the Tunstall Hills, Penshaw Monument and the City Centre s; all are worthy of protection against development which would obscure or detract from their nce.
+Similarly, views of the unique topography and landscapes associated with the Permian limestone magnesian limestone escarpment, which extends from Downhill to Hetton-le-Hole and High The rural landscape is made up of several distinct areas, each with its own character:- The Don Valley is extensive intensively managed pastoral/ arable farmland to the north of Nissan.
+It is generally flat and has poor tree cover; 8 The Wear Valley is an area of contrasts; the deeply incised and well wooded river valley opens out as i westwards, generally taking on a gentler, more arable appearance; west of the City boundary are the ex woodlands of the Lambton Estate; Houghton Downs extends southwards from the Wear Valley to the City boundary at Easington Lane.
+Is strongly rural landscape of open, rolling countryside.
+Tree cover is scarce and the several existing clur woodland are therefore prominent in the landscape.
+The magnesian limestone escarpment, which is an geological feature, is influential on the flora, fauna and farmland characteristics; South Sunderland is a relatively small area of gently undulating farmland fringing the built-up area of Sunderland City.
+Centred on Burdon Village and dissected by the wooded Burdon/ Ryhope Dene it pro an attractive rural landscape of scattered farmsteads and individual tree groupings and high quality hed The Western Scarp, open farmland to the west of Hetton-le-Hole, forms part of the undulating topograp the Durham Plain.
+Predominantly arable in nature with scattered small woodlands, the landscape chara becomes increasingly rural to the west, towards Durham City's urban fringe.